Hazel (TV series)

 Hazel is an American sitcom about a spunky live-in maid named Hazel Burke (played by Shirley Booth) and her employers, the Baxters.
-The five-season, 154-episode series aired in prime time from September 28, 1961, to April 11, 1966, and was produced by Screen Gems.
+The five-season, 154-episode series aired in prime time from September 28, 1961, to April 11, 1966, and was produced by Screen Gems, a division of Columbia Pictures.
 The first four seasons of Hazel aired on NBC, and the fifth and final season aired on CBS.
 Season 1 was broadcast in black-and-white except for one episode which was in color, and seasons 2–5 were all broadcast in color.
 The show was based on the single-panel comic strip of the same title by cartoonist Ted Key, which appeared in The Saturday Evening Post.